 But the Tax Cuts and Jobs Act of 2017 is not forever.
 It is slated to expire after 2025, so it is entirely possible that the exemption amount will plummet to its old levels at that time of $5 million for individuals, as it was in 2016 (though it will be indexed for inflation, resulting in an exemption amount of roughly $6.6 million in 2026).

 For those who are affected, there are numerous estate planning strategies available that can greatly reduce the amount owed.
-Jill Gregory can advise you on the best options for your family.
+Here at Jill Gregory Law, we can advise you on the best options for your family.

 Advanced Estate Planning Strategies

 Families with high-value estates face several complex legal and tax issues—and the estate tax is only one of them.
-At Jill Gregory Law, we offer a number of advanced estate planning strategies that are primarily aimed at reducing a family’s tax burden.
+We offer a number of advanced estate planning strategies that are primarily aimed at reducing a family’s tax burden.
 In addition to the estate tax, we also help families navigate the gift tax and generation-skipping tax to pass assets on for successive generations without risk of estate tax decimating the estate at each generation.

 Some of our most popular advanced estate planning tools and strategies include:

 - Grantor retained annuity trusts

 - Land trusts

 - Family limited partnerships or limited liability companies